Course Title: Apply fluid and thermodynamics principles in engineering

 Details of Learning Activities

-You will involve in the following learning activities to meet requirements for this competency and stage 1 competencies for Engineering Associates.
+You will be involved in the following learning activities to meet requirements for this competency and stage 1 competencies for Engineering Associates.

 Engineers Australia Mapping Information: